 3. Getting Around

-This could reasonably be a three-way tie as each country has its own benefits and challenges.
+This could reasonably be a three-way tie as each country in the Caucasus has its own benefits and challenges.

 In both Georgia and Armenia, the unfamiliar alphabets can make getting around a challenge – you can’t read the signs to tell where a given bus or marshrutka is headed.
 At least the Azeri language uses mostly a Latin alphabet.
 On the plus side, in the Georgian capital of Tbilisi, digital signs at the bus stops include the Latin alphabet translations of bus route destinations, making things a little easier.
 Likewise, announcements on the Tbilisi Metro are made in both English and Georgian while those on the Baku Metro are only in Azeri.
 The Metro in Yerevan might have been the most difficult as signs were only in Armenian and Russian and announcements only in Armenian.